-This statement has been prepared for the United Nations Interagency Task Force on Natural Disaster Reduction as a collaborative effort between the World Meteorological Organization and the International Research Institute for Climate Prediction (IRI), drawing on contributions from the Australian Bureau of Meteorology, China Meteorological Administration, European Centre for Medium Range Weather Forecasts, IRI, Japan Meteorological Agency, National Institute of Water and Atmospheric Research in New Zealand, Met Office United Kingdom, United States Climate Prediction Center, and the Climate Variability and Predictability (CLIVAR) Project of the World Climate Research Programme.
+This El Niño Outlook statement has been prepared as a collaborative effort between the World Meteorological Organization and the International Research Institute for Climate Prediction (IRI) as a contribution to the United Nations Interagency Task Force on Natural Disaster Reduction.
+It has drawn on contributions from the Australian Bureau of Meteorology, China Meteorological Administration, European Centre for Medium Range Weather Forecasts, IRI, Japan Meteorological Agency, National Institute of Water and Atmospheric Research in New Zealand, Met Office United Kingdom, and the Climate Variability and Predictability (CLIVAR) Project of the World Climate Research Programme.